shashanka2a/GreenyFi/README.md

 - IPFS for image storage.
 - Django for server-side.
 - HTML/TailwindCSS/JS for frontend.
-- Solidity for smart contracts.
+- Solidity for NFT smart contract.
-- Hardhat for scripts and configuartion.
+- Hardhat for scripts and configuration.